serai-dex/polkadot-sdk/substrate/utils/frame/benchmarking-cli/src/machine/README.md

 The *result* indicated if a specific benchmark was passed by the machine or not.
 The percent number is the relative score reached to the *minimum* that is needed.
 The `--tolerance` flag is taken into account for this decision.
-For example a benchmark that passes even with 95% since the *tolerance* was set to 10% would look like this: `✅ Pass ( 95.0
+For example a benchmark that passes even with 95% since the *tolerance* was set to 10% would look like this: `Pass ( 95.0
 %)`.

 ## Interpretation